Adityapathak2081/Tech-Assessment-Weather-App/README.md

      c) Displays the weather details on the screen.
      d) Saves the data into the MySQL database.
    This file will be used for giving input and user interation.

+3) flask.py - I've used flask framework for the frontend, This Flask web application allows users to search for weather information and view a 5-day forecast for any location.
+It also integrates the Info button for displaying details of PM Accelerator, along with storing all fetched weather data in a MySQL database for record-keeping.